-The Memorial’s new parking arrangements came into effect on 1 July 2014.
+The Memorial’s time-limited parking arrangements came into effect on 1 July 2014.

-Parking in all Memorial car parks will be limited to 4 hours between 7.30 am to 6.00 pm Monday to Friday excluding public holidays.
+Parking in all Memorial car parks is limited to 4 hours between 7.30 am to 6.00 pm Monday to Friday excluding public holidays.

 As a result of the government announcement of the introduction of pay parking on national land, the Memorial considered a range of options for managing parking arrangements at the Memorial.
 The introduction of pay parking at the Memorial was never considered acceptable by management or by the Council of the Australian War Memorial.